What Is the Best Thailand Family Itinerary for 2 Weeks?

 Day 8: Arrival in Koh Phangan

 Just a 30-minute boat ride from Samui, Koh Phangan is another must-visit destination in your Thailand Family Itinerary.
-This island is our base and my favorite family spot in Thailand.
+This island was our base for almost 6 years and is one of my favorite family spots in Thailand.

 It may not have the same infrastructure as Koh Samui, and the Grab app doesn’t work here, but it has a lot of charm.
 It’s the simple, close-to-nature lifestyle that we love.
 Over the years, many families have moved here, and the island now offers a lot of kid-friendly activities.